In The Community

 Community Santa Breakfast

-St. Mark’s hosts breakfast with Santa each December.
-The Christmas story, along with food, games and crafts will be part of the morning.
+For safety reasons to protect our volunteers and families, St. Mark's has not hosted breakfast with Santa for the past 2 Decembers.
+When we are able to safely return, the Christmas story, along with food, games and crafts will be part of the morning.
 Every child will receive a special gift from Santa along with a holiday portrait.
 Children of all ages are invited along with their families.